sonickix/rsschool-cv/cv.md

 * **Github:**  _@sonickix_
 ****
 ## About
 I am from Moscow, currently studying Business Administration B.Sc. at the University of Bayreuth in Germany.
 I am full of ideas and i like to build things.
 I can work in team or alone as well.
-Eager learner and a big fan of table tennis and poker.
+Eager learner and a big fan of table tennis and poker!
 *****
 ## Skills
 1. HTML